darrensmith223/hello-aws-eks/README.md

                  Helm releases, ArgoCD Applications, DNS record)
 ```

 The `platform` stack reads the `aws` stack's outputs via remote state and manages everything Kubernetes-side in one apply.
-This removes the sequencing overhead of the previous four separate K8s stacks while keeping the AWS and Kubernetes blast radii cleanly separated.

 ---